 Hendrickson holds an MFA in Studio Art from Florida State University.

-Kultur & Nöje (Åland, Finland)
+Kultur & Nöje (Åland, Finland) (Expired link to an article about my performance work)

 Interview with Chantal Thomas for THE SCENE which aired on WRFI – Ithaca Community Radio, October 21, 2022